-Baseline information on human population relevant to the LYPMP includes:
+Baseline information on human population relevant to the UGSVMP includes:

 • The Australian Bureau of Statistics provides annual estimates of the resident population.
 This information is presented for several spatial scales including Statistical Areas Level 2 and Local Government Areas (see Appendix C) as a time-series covering the previous decade (ABS 2015a).
-The estimated resident population of the Yorke Peninsula Local Government Area decreased by about 4 per cent (430 people) between 2004 and 2014, to 11,068 people in 2014.
-Over the same period, the population growth in South Australia rose by about 10 per cent (ABS 2015a, Figure 7).
+The estimated resident population of the Yorke Peninsula Local Government Area decreased by about 4 per cent (about 430 people) between 2004 and 2014, to 11,068 people in 2014.
+The estimated resident population of the Mallala Local Government Area increased by about 11 percent (876 people) between 2004 and 2014 to be 8692 persons in 2014.
+The estimated resident population of the Wakefield Local Government Area increased by about 5 percent (349 people) between 2004 and 2014 to be 6885 persons in 2014.
+Over the same period, the population in South Australia rose by about 10 per cent (ABS 2015a, Figure 10).

-Figure 7.
-Population trends in the Yorke Peninsula Local Government Area compared with South Australia.
+Figure 10.
+Population trends in the Yorke Peninsula, Mallala and Wakefield Local Government Areas compared with South Australia.
 Source: ABS (2015a).